vietlq/ocaml-training/03_laziness_persistency/043_persistent_fifo/README.md

 * With `fifo = { front = [] ; rear = [1; 2; 3; ...; N] }`:
  * Every time we run `pop fifo`, we always get O(N) time complexity.
 Not good for persistent FIFO
  * With `_, fifo1 = pop fifo`, whenever we run `pop fifo1`, we always get O(1) time complexity
-* We can improve time complexity for subsequent `pop fifo` with laziness
+* We can improve time complexity for subsequent `pop fifo` with laziness.

 ### The second - `Lazyfrontfifo`